Taught 100% online, study Sussex’s world-renowned MSc Sustainable Development at a time and place that suits you.

 (2017 Teaching Excellence Framework)

-This course is part-time and can be completed in a minimum of two years and maximum of four, with students having the opportunity to pause their studies if their work or life commitments require.
+This course is part-time and can be completed in a minimum of two years and maximum of four.
+Students have the opportunity to pause their studies if their work or life commitments require*.

-With proven employability success, you will join a prestigious and global group of graduates employed in policy, consultancy, government, NGOs and firms across the world.
+With proven employability success, you will join a prestigious group of graduates employed in policy, consultancy, government, NGOs and firms across the world.

 The modules listed below provide a sample of modules and subject areas covered on this course and are currently subject to change;